 Minimum Maintenance Requirements – Know the Margin Rules

 The Federal Reserve Board and many self-regulatory organizations (SROs), such as the New York Stock Exchange (NYSE) and FINRA, have rules governing margin trading.
 Most brokerages set their minimum maintenance requirement above the minimum level allowed by FINRA (25%).
+Also, special rules apply to trading penny stocks on margin.

 However, some brokerages also require certain securities to carry higher requirements given their inherent risks.
 Additionally, brokerages can establish their own maintenance requirements so long as they meet or exceed those of the Federal Reserve Board and SEO rules.